alek/topicbox/README.md

 topicbox
 ========

-streaming topic modeling for the masses
+simple streaming topic modeling for the masses :)